dbturner/raisethebar/chapters/chapter2.md

 <codeblock id="02_01">

-There are no blanks here, so you don't really need a hint.
-But feel free to click "Reset" if you change anything and want to change it back.
+There are no blanks here and you don't need to make any changes.
+Click "Reset" if you change anything and want to change it back.

 </codeblock>